 Research Education and Innovation (REI) Week

 Each year, Children’s National Research Institute (CNRI) hosts Research, Education and Innovation Week to showcase the wide array of research and education programs occurring throughout the institution.
-The 11th annual Research, Education and Innovation Week was held April 12-16, 2021 with abstract submission and virtual poster flash-talks.
-Return to in-person programming will be assessed on a rolling basis for AY 2022.
+The 12th annual Research, Education and Innovation Week was held April 4-8, 2022, with abstract submission and virtual poster flash-talks.
+The dates for the spring 2023 REI Week are to be determined, and will be updated here once they are finalized.

 View our resident submissions to 2021 REI Week.